- The Academic Program

 The student should confirm with the principal when all of the conditions of the diversion contract have been completed and the student has been dismissed by the court.

 Any student who violates this policy is subject to disciplinary consequences and possible criminal prosecution.
 All violations of this policy are considered serious.
 Violations of this policy will result in the appearance by the student before the Honor Council.
-Consequences recommended by the Honor Council to the principal may be, but are not limited to:
+Consequences recommended by the Honor Council to the division head may be, but are not limited to:

 - Disciplinary probation* (ranging from one semester to three);